mel-project/melnode/README.md

 ### Configurations

-You can change the configuration of an auditor node with the following flags:
+You can change the configuration of an replica node with the following flags:

 ```
 --bootstrap <bootstrap>...